Tangier: Culture

 Around the same time, a circle of writers emerged which was to have a profound and lasting literary influence.
 This included Paul Bowles, who lived and wrote for over half a century in the city, Tennessee Williams and Jean Genet as well as Mohamed Choukri (one of North Africa's most controversial and widely read authors), Abdeslam Boulaich, Larbi Layachi, Mohammed Mrabet and Ahmed Yacoubi.
 Among the best known works from this period is Choukri's For Bread Alone.
 Originally written in Classical Arabic, the English edition was the result of close collaboration with Bowles (who worked with Choukri to provide the translation and supplied the introduction).
 Tennessee Williams described it as "a true document of human desperation, shattering in its impact."
 Independently, William S. Burroughs lived in Tangier for four years and wrote Naked Lunch, whose locale of Interzone is an allusion to the city.

 After several years of gradual disentanglement from Spanish and French colonial control, Morocco reintegrated the city of Tangier at the signing of the Tangier Protocol on 29 October 1956.
 Tangier remains a very popular tourist destination for cruise ships and day visitors from Spain and Gibraltar.

-Language

-Most of the inhabitants of Tangier speak a very distinctive variety of Moroccan Arabic which differs from other Darija counterparts.
-The difference resides in pronunciation, tempo, grammar and a unique vocabulary.
-Arabic is used in government documentation and on road signs together with French.
-French is taught in primary schools and high schools and used in universities and large businesses.
-Spanish is well understood and spoken fluently, mainly exclusively by Tangierian locals.
-English, on the other hand, has been and still is used in tourist sectors.

-The autochthonous population of Tangier has been declining drastically since the mid-2000s, as many locals, especially those from the younger generations, have moved to nearby Spain.
-While the industrial sector is expanding constantly, the internal immigration from the south to north is increasing rapidly.
-As a consequence, the Tangierian dialect is losing its distinctiveness or is being altered (in a recent study, social media has been depicted as one of these factors).

-Nowadays, the Tangierian dialect is less prominent in public places, with the southern Darija dialect being more common in the area, to the extent that some observers question if Tangier retains its identity as it was before.